Florida's Franklin County: The Best of Worlds

 Each of these memories was minted in Franklin County.
 From the beaches of St. George Island to the depths of Tate’s Hell State Forest, from the beaches of Carrabelle to the fishing village that’s become an artists’ colony, it’s all right here.
 Incredibly, with most of the county covered by marshes, woodlands, rivers, and bays, the areas you can actually explore by car are limited but, oh, so impressive.
 The lack of habitable land also explains why this is Florida’s third-least populated county.

 Most travelers launch their tour in the county seat of Apalachicola, a place I enjoy visiting again and again.
 Aside from the name, which locals say is Hitchiti for "friendly people over there,” what tickles me about Apalachicola is that it constantly reinvents itself.
 In the mid-1800s it was a bustling port town shipping cotton at the southern terminus of the Apalachicola River.
 When cotton failed they switched to harvesting sponges and after depleting that crop they started on oysters.
+Efforts are now underway to restore the habitat for the bivalves.

 Here in “Apalach,” the most recent cash crop over the past few decades has become tourism, with enough attractions to keep visitors entertained for a hectic day or, preferably, a long, leisurely weekend.